consolidation/robo/docs/tasks/Archive.md

 * `addFile($placementLocation, $filesystemLocation)`  Add an item to the archive.
 Like file_exists(), the parameter
 * `addDir($placementLocation, $filesystemLocation)`  Alias for addFile, in case anyone has angst about using
 * `add($item)`  Add a file or directory, or list of same to the archive.
+* `exclude($ignoreList)`  Allow files or folder to be excluded from the archive.
+Use regex, without enclosing slashes.